Idnan/idnan.github.io/blog/_posts/backup_restore_with_curator.md

 As you can see, the restore action file has 3 actions.
 First action with number `1` is for closing the indices so that we can halt any actions that are being performed in order to proceed with the restore.
 In task numbered `2` we are doing the actual restore and in task `3` we are re-opening the closed indices so that we can use them for search.

-Use following command to restore the backup
+Now our  backup file is ready, so use following command to restore the backup
 ```
 curator action_restore.yml
 ```